 Session 1: Personalized/Precision Medicine and Metabolomics

-- Newborn Screening and Targeted Metabolomics - Dennis Dietzen, PhD, Washington University School of Medicine
+- Targeted Metabolomic Profiling of Maternal-Fetal and Pediatric Pathology - Dennis Dietzen, PhD, Washington University School of Medicine

 - Clinical Mass Spectrometry for Optimizing Cancer Therapy - William Clarke, PhD, Johns Hopkins University